-Why School of History?
+Why Department of History?

 Introduction to History

-Breadth of Expertise
+Breadth of expertise

 Research in History is characterised by its breadth and diversity.
 The interests of our staff and PhD students span the medieval, early modern and modern periods, encompassing political, social, cultural, economic, military and diplomatic history, and ranging geographically across Europe, Africa, Asia, Australia and the Americas.
 There are active seminar programmes linked to our research centres and MA programmes.
 These provide an opportunity for staff and postgraduates to present their work and engage with current research by visiting speakers from universities in Britain and further afield.
 These are our on-going seminar series: • Medieval and Renaissance Studies • Eighteenth-Century Worlds • Contemporary Cultural and Social • History • International Slavery • Contemporary History and Policy • New Research (run by our postgraduate students) We also organise regular conferences and workshops.
 Recent conferences have addressed ‘Religion in the Spanish Baroque’, ‘Text and Place in Medieval and Early Modern Europe’, ‘Re-thinking Post- Slavery’ and ‘British Nuclear Culture’.